francismuk/IP2/README.md

 # {Triangle Tracker}
 #### {This application is a triangle tracker which means that it takes the measurements of the sides of a triangle and gives the result of the type of the triangle}, {21st April 2019}
 #### By **{Francis Wambugu Mukuha}**
+## Author information
+Francis Wambugu Mukuha the author is a full stack development student in moringa school.
+His cotacts are listed in this file below.
 ## link to the live site
 https://francismuk.github.io/ip2/trangletracker.html
 ## Description